There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-While the months of spring and summer are perfectly suited for light meals, a richer and more powerful cuisine – often made with patience – typically dominates the Norwegian diet as the days grow shorter.
+While the months of spring and summer are perfectly suited for light meals, a richer and more powerful cuisine – often slow cooked, with plenty of patience – typically dominates the Norwegian diet as the days grow shorter.

-In the western city of Stavanger, chef Svein Erik Renaa runs and owns Re-Naa – one of several Norwegian restaurants with stars in the prestigious Michelin Guide.
+In the western city of Stavanger, chef Svein Erik Renaa is the owner and manager of Re-Naa – one of several Norwegian restaurants that has been awarded stars by the prestigious Michelin Guide.

-"Deer and game meat are significant commodities to us from September on.
-And the great apples, pears, and berries of the season tend to characterize our desserts."
+"Deer and other game are key ingredients for us from September on, and the wonderful apples, pears, and berries of the season tend to characterise our desserts."

-A lot of the Norwegian food traditions are deeply rooted in the nation’s history of hunting, farming and fishing.
-Lobster season lasts from October to Christmas, while sea trout and crab from Northern Norway are among the treasures hauled from the sea in the same period.
+Many Norwegian food traditions are deeply rooted in the nation’s history of hunting, farming, and fishing.
+The lobster season lasts from October to Christmas, while sea trout and crab from Northern Norway are among the treasures hauled from the sea in the same period.

-Drying, pickling, fermenting and freezing are only a few ways of conserving the catch, while the season’s apples typically reach perfection as jam or pies.
+Drying, pickling, fermenting, and freezing are a few common ways of preserving what you pick, while the season’s apples are typically enjoyed in jam or pies.

-“I try to get out there as often as I can, but we purchase a lot for the restaurant, of course.
-There’s a local retiree who provide us with a lot of mushrooms, for instance, and we buy everything he delivers.
+“I try to get out there as often as I can, but we purchase a great deal for the restaurant, of course.
+There’s a local retiree who provides us with a lot of mushrooms, and we buy everything he delivers.
 After all, this is part of his livelihood, and we want to support that.”

 Back to top